pyccel/pyccel/docs/installation.md

 ### Windows

 Support for Windows is still experimental, and the installation of all requirements is more cumbersome.
-We recommend using [MSys2](https://www.msys2.org/) to speed up the process, and we provide commands that work in a git-bash sh.
+We recommend using [MSys2](https://www.msys2.org/) to speed up the process, and we provide commands that work in a git-bash terminal.
 In an Administrator prompt install git-bash (if needed), a Python3 distribution, a GCC compiler, MPI, CMake and m4:

 ```sh